Welcome to Covenant Christian Academy!

 It might surprise prospective parents and students to discover that a classical, Christian school can be an engaging, stimulating and invigorating environment.
 We do not have our heads stuck in the sand of tradition, but rather, marry the gifts of tradition and experience with research-based practices and curriculums that are continuously reviewed and modified as necessary.
 Classical does not have to mean rigid, rote and redundant.
 Our students are actively engaged in the learning process from the moment they set foot in the building each day.
 We address different learning styles, embrace learners as individuals and desire for each and every child to be successful.
 Christian does not have to mean narrow minded, legalistic, or overly “religious”.
 We embrace the Truth of the Living God as a joyful expression of His desire and approval for growth, celebratory learning and continual progress.
 We focus on redemptive love for our brothers and sisters and believe that everyone should find their place in this body of Christ.
 Our shared faith enhances our learning, never restricts it.
 We are a committed community of joyful learners at every level.

-This fall marks the beginning of our 25th year serving families north of Boston.
+This fall marks the beginning of our 32nd year serving families north of Boston.
 This is no small accomplishment for an independent Christian school in New England!
 I am thrilled to be at the helm as we begin planning for the next 25 years and beyond.
 God is working among us and we are certain that he has great things in store for this growing Christian school.
-Their are so many stories still yet to be written, we invite you to be a part of this glorious unfolding!
+There are so many stories still yet to be written, we invite you to be a part of this glorious unfolding!

 Head of School